 Figure 2: Workflow for speciating gaseous organic emissions at the U.S. EPA.

 “No-integrate” profiles are almost exclusively used for point sector emissions in HAP-CAP modeling platforms.
 In the base inventory, some point source HAP emissions are retrieved from sources for which HAP and CAP emissions are not reported consistently (e.g., HAPs may be reported at the facility-level).
 Since all CAP emissions are reported at the process-level, it is sometimes not possible to reconcile the two dataset types (i.e., facility-level and process-level).
 In these circumstances, the inventoried HAP emissions are preferentially used over speciated, process-level CAP emissions.
-To avoid a potential double counting of HAP emissions, the HAPs retrieved from the base inventory are dropped from the SPECIATE profile and the profile is not renormalized since facility-level vs. process-level emission proportions are not know.
-Therefore, to incorporate facility-level HAP emissions, mass of CAP emissions at the process-level is not conserved.
+To avoid a potential double counting of HAP emissions, the HAPs retrieved from the base inventory are dropped from the SPECIATE profile and the profile is not renormalized since facility-level vs. process-level emission proportions are not known.
+Therefore, to incorporate facility-level HAP emissions, the mass of CAP emissions at the process-level may not be conserved.

-Updates for v2
+Updates for v3

-Several small changes were made in S2S-Tool v2, including new input files that accommodate SPECIATE v5.3, other miscellaneous updates to input files, incorporation of new methods for reporting the molecular weight of mechanism-species species in the GSPRO output files, and refinements to select mechanism mappers.
+Several changes were made in S2S-Tool v3, most of which involved the introduction of new chemical mechanisms: CRACMMv2.0 and CB7VCP_CF2.
+To introduce both into the S2S-Tool system, updates to both modules and input file was required.
+These updates are further described below.

 Input Files

+mech_pm updates – what to do about O/C ratio dimension??
+Add species to SPECIATE?

+mechanism_forImport updates – updated to include CRACMMv2.0, CB7VCP_CF2

+mechanism_mw updates – what to do about O/C ratio dimension??
+Add species to SPECIATE?

+POA_mapping updates – what to do about O/C ratio dimension??
+Add species to SPECIATE?

+POA_VolatilityBins updates – what to do about O/C ratio dimension??
+Add species to SPECIATE?

+Tbl_tox for RESID_PM updates – Only updated 3rd column; doesn’t do anything

-To facilitate the updated effective molecular weight methods (see Section 1.2.2 and Section 2.5.4.1), the mechanism_mw file (see Section 2.1.8) was added.
-With this method update, the carbons file was no longer needed and has been deleted from the input directory.
-In addition, “ALK” was appended to the POA_mapping file (see Section 2.1.10) for all semi-volatile POA species for PM_CR1 files, which is consistent with the mechanism.
-Finally, all SPECIATE files (i.e., export_profiles, export_species, and export_species_properties) were updated to reflect SPECIATE v5.3 additions.
+Finally, all SPECIATE files (i.e., export_profiles, export_species, and export_species_properties) were updated to reflect SPECIATE v5.4 additions.

 Modules

-Two main updates were made to the modules within S2S-Tool for v2.
-First, the gen_gspro_voc function (see Section 2.5.4.1) was updated to report the mechanism-defined molecular weight of each model species.
-Previously, the molecular weight reported in each GSPRO was calculated using the representative compound of each species in SPECIATE.
-However, issues can arise for highly lumped model species.
-By incorporating the mechanism-defined molecular weight into the calculations, these issues are reduced.
-Second, the gen_gspro_pm function (see Section 2.5.4.2) was updated to remove functionality of the PM-AE8 aerosol module.
-This aerosol module within CMAQ was temporary and no support is provided for its use, with all future updates focused on the development of CRACMM.
+gspro.py updates for ROCOXY POA (POA_VolatilityBins)

+Update depreciated append with concat

 Mechanism Mappers